-34. Number of strategic trade interventions (certain rebates) related to labour intensive sectors
+29. Number of strategic trade interventions related to labour intensive sectors

-Indicator title Number of strategic trade interventions (certain rebates) related to labour intensive sectors Definition The indicator considers the impact of rebate measures targeted at labour intensive sectors (number of labour intensive sectors.
-These sectors are Clothing, Textile Footwear and; Furniture Source of data Applications received Method of calculation/Assessment Quantitative, simple count Assumptions Applications are received and approved and volume of applications for trade instruments follows historical mean Disaggregation of Beneficiaries Target for Women: N/A; (where applicable) Target for Youth: N/A Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Quarterly Desired Performance Support labour intensive industries
+Indicator title Number of strategic trade interventions related to labour intensive sectors Definition The labour-intensive sectors referred to are (CTFL and Furniture).
+The strategic interventions in this instance refer to administrative (i.e. guidelines and or regulations) that enable value chain competitiveness and transformation in these labour-intensive sectors.
+This indicator considers the impact of rebate measures targeted at labour intensive sectors (number of labour-intensive sectors.
+These sectors are Clothing, Textile Footwear and; Furniture) Source of data Draft amendments to guidelines per rebate item Method of calculation/Assessment Quantitative, simple count Assumptions There are prevailing sector targets or codes corresponding to the associated rebate item Disaggregation of Beneficiaries Target for Women: N/A; Target for Youth: N/A (where applicable) Target for People with Disabilities: N/A Spatial Transformation (where Reflect on contribution to spatial transformation priorities: N/A applicable) Reflect on the spatial impact area: N/A Reporting cycle Bi-annual Bi-annual Desired Performance Support labour intensive sub sectors of manufacturing Indicator responsibility Tariff Investigations